EyJajb/veryold_europe/README.md

 ## Credit
 * Wesley- did the main page aswell as the menu page.
 Organized and put together all the websites.
 * Ethan- created a template for everyone to use for the travel website
-* Andrea- helped with flask and created a travel website
+* Andrea- helped with flask and created a travel website, added nav bar
 * Diego- helped organize folders and created a travel website
 * Naweid- Readme and created travel website.
 ## Meeting Fundamentals Objectives